iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 ExplorerPatcher

-ExplorerPatcher is a popular tool that allows you to customize various aspects of Windows 11, including the rounded corners.
+ExplorerPatcher is a versatile tool that allows you to customize various Windows 11 features, including rounded corners.

-Step 1 Download and install ExplorerPatcher from GitHub.
+Step 1 Download and install ExplorerPatcher from its official GitHub page.

-Step 2 Open the settings panel and navigate to Window Switcher.
+Step 2 Open the settings panel and navigate to Other.

-Step 3 Select Not Rounded and apply the changes.
+Step 3 Select Disable Rounded Corners for application windows and apply the changes.

-Win11DisableOrRestoreRoundedCorners is a light tool that disables rounded corners in Windows 11 with a single click.
+Win11DisableRoundedCorners is a straightforward tool that disables rounded corners with a single click.

 Windhawk disable-rounded-corners Plugin

-Windhawk is a powerful tool that allows Windows UI modifications through plugins.
+Windhawk is a powerful tool that allows UI modifications through plugins.

 Step 1 Download and install Windhawk.